-These classic red velvet cupcakes have a smooth velvety texture with buttery soft crumbs.
-Paired with tangy cream cheese frosting, these homemade cupcakes are simply irresistible!
+These classic red velvet cupcakes with velvety texture and buttery soft crumbs are ridiculously easy to make and so perfect with tangy cream cheese frosting!

 Anyone who knows me will tell you that I love pretty much anything red.
 However, the color of this cake is not the only reason I love it so much.

 And no, red velvet cake is not just a chocolate cake tinted with red color!!
 It’s so much more!

 When done right, red velvet cake has a smooth velvet-y texture with soft buttery crumbs.
 It has just a hint of cocoa without overpowering chocolate flavor.